Publication Ethics & Malpractice Statement

-Automotive Experiences is committed to ensuring the highest standards of publication ethics whereas the publication malpractice is strictly prohibited by all possible measure.
+Automotive Experiences (p-ISSN:2615-6202; e-ISSN:2615-6636) is a peer-reviewed journal published by Universitas Muhammadiyah Magelang that committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice.
+This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the principal editor, associate editor, editorial board, reviewer and publisher.
+This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
 Our responsibility is to publish original work of value to the intellectual community in the best possible form and to the highest possible standards.
 We expect similar standards from our reviewers and authors.
 Honesty, originality, and fair dealing on the part of authors, and fairness, objectivity, and confidentiality on the part of editors and reviewers are among the critical values that enable us to achieve our goal.
-Automotive Experiences endorses and behaves in accordance with the codes of conduct and international standards established by the Committee on Publication Ethics.
 Automotive Experiences is committed to following best practices on ethical matters, errors, and retractions, and to provide a legal review if necessary.

 Data access and retention

-Authors may be asked to provide the raw data in connection with a paper for editorial review, and should, in any event, be prepared to retain such data for a reasonable time after publication.
+Authors are asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access, and should, in any event, be prepared to retain such data for a reasonable time after publication.

 Originality and plagiarism